g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] test for appExeOrAppBundleDirPath
 - [x] test update for appExeOrAppBundleFilePath
 - [ ] class **Parameter** update
-     - [ ] check Parameter Documentation
      - [x] all json names should be camelCase lowercase
      - [x] check all properties are in the JsonSchema
      - [x] check all properties are in the << Debug operator
+     - [ ] check Parameter Documentation

 - [ ] class **ParameterList** update
-     - [ ] check ParameterList Documentation
      - [x] add the visible flag
      - [x] test description in schema
      - [x] test description from schema